Make your own free website on Tripod.com

 Other intriguing claims:

-· Women admire dominant behaviors in others more than men, provided women perceive the behaviors to be pro-social.
+· Other research: Women admire dominant behaviors in others more than men, provided women perceive the behaviors to be pro-social.
 Women loathe men who get pushed around by other men.
 The minimum acceptable income percentile women want in a date is twice what men want.

-· Research suggests we observe and remember low status cheaters more than high status cheaters.
+· Research also suggests we observe and remember low status cheaters more than high status cheaters.
 Twenty percent of us, according to D.D.
 Cummins, look for rule violations by those with equal or higher status.
 Most of the remainder look for cheating by lower status individuals.

 · Porn and prostitution reduce the resources and bargaining power of non-sex worker women.